dawoodrehman44/Uncertainty_Report_Generation/README.md

 ## 🏗️ Architecture Overview

-Our framework consists of theseg components:
+Our framework consists of these components:

 1. **Hierarchical Bayesian Encoder**: Multi-scale feature extraction with variational layers
 2. **Disease Classification Agent**: Bayesian classifier with uncertainty quantification